Lab 1 (due 1/10), 11:59pm

 LKB: Getting started

-- If you're not working on a Treehouse machine, install the LKB (if you don't have linux already, the preferred way of doing this is with VirtualBox and KNOPPIX+LKB).
+- Install the LKB (if you don't have linux already, the preferred way of doing this is with VirtualBox and Ubuntu+LKB).

 - Run emacs